-The Council has committed to making the borough carbon neutral by 2030.
-Mowing grass using petrol and diesel powered mowers produces CO2 emissions and the Council’s Climate Change Strategy identifies that the Council will increase the areas covered by meadows and semi natural environments to reduce the need for grass cutting and thereby reduce CO2 emissions.
+The council has committed to making the borough carbon neutral by 2030.
+Mowing grass using petrol and diesel powered mowers produces CO2 emissions and the council’s climate change strategy identifies that we will increase the areas covered by meadows and semi natural environments to reduce the need for grass cutting and thereby reduce CO2 emissions.

 In recent years, the council has had to make significant financial savings as funding from central government has been cut.
 This means that we have had to make difficult choices about how we maintain our parks and greenspaces.
 One area that we have been able to reduce costs is by reducing frequency of grass cutting.

 Over the next few years further savings need to be made and we have to absorb the increasing costs of machinery, labour and fuel.
 The increase in fuel costs have been exacerbated by new legislation that prevents the council from using red diesel, which has a lower fuel duty.
 Consequently our fuel costs have risen by more than 200% since 2020.
 The only way to absorb these increased costs is to reduce the amount of of grass cut by extending meadow management.

 Burnley’s green spaces provide valuable wildlife habitat.
 Reducing mowing frequency allows grassland plants such as dandelions and buttercups and clover to flower and this can create a significant benefit to bees, butterflies and other insects and boost bird populations.
 The public benefit from seeing